-This leaflet is designed to help understand schizoaffective
+This information is designed to help you understand schizoaffective disorder.

 Types of schizoaffective disorder